JarrodCameron/networks/README.md

 via the server.
 A peer to peer connection can be established after logging in to communicate to other clients.

-Internal implementation can be seen in `report.pdf`.
+Internal implementation can be seen in `docs/report.pdf`.

 ## Compilation